Citation, DOI, disclosures and article data

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 Choledochal cysts represent congenital cystic dilatations of the biliary tree.
-Diagnosis relies on the exclusion of other conditions (e.g. tumor, gallstone, inflammation) as a cause of biliary duct dilatation.
+Diagnosis relies on excluding other conditions as a cause of biliary duct dilatation, e.g. tumor, gallstone, inflammation.

 Choledochal cysts are rare, with an incidence of 1:100,000-150,000.
-Although they may be discovered at any age, 60% are diagnosed before the age of 10 years 1.
-There is a strong female predilection with M:F ratio of 1:4.
+Although they may be discovered at any age, 60% are diagnosed before age ten years 1.
+Females are more frequently affected, with a male-to-female ratio of 1:4.
 There is a greater prevalence in East Asia.

 A number of associations are recognized, including 1:

 The classical presentation includes the triad of 1:

 This triad is, however, only present in ~40% (range 19-60%) of cases, with palpable mass being the least common manifestation.

 Their etiology is uncertain, but a close association with the anomalous formation of the pancreaticobiliary ductal junction is reported in some subtypes 1.
 Due to this anomaly, there is a large common channel draining the pancreatic and bile ducts.
 Thus the pancreatic juices cause cholangitis and bile duct wall destruction, which together with distal stenosis due to scarring result in the formation of a choledochal cyst.

 Commonly accepted classification currently is one devised by Todani et al. There are five main types, with several subtypes some of which can be pathologically unrelated:

 type I: most common, accounting for 80-90% 1 (this type can present in utero)